StewSchrieff/riddlerHoopGame/README.md

 There is no maximum number of steps that each game can take.
 It is possible that a game could take infinitely many steps to resolve.
 This causes the game to be right skewed, which drags the mean out to be higher than the median.
 Could be worth thinking about using the median if you are betting on a game taking exactly 30 minutes.

+## Loose Ends

+- If you don't have time to run the data, you can read in the mean/median datasets from [df_mean.csv](df_mean.csv) and [df_median.csv](df_median.csv).
+These contain fairly accurate data.

+- [rockPaperScissors.py](rockPaperScissors.py) contains a lot of extraneous code to just running a simulation.
+Feel free to comment-nuke as needed.

+- Feel free to contact me on [twitter](https://twitter.com/Schrewart) with any suggestions or other thoughts.

 ## Built With
 - [seaborn](https://seaborn.pydata.org/)
 - [pandas](https://pandas.pydata.org/)